Elon Musk bans remote work at Tesla

 “Anyone who wishes to do remote work must be in the office for a minimum (and I mean *minimum*) of 40 hours per week or depart Tesla,” he wrote.
 “This is less than we ask of factory workers.”

-Tesla’s stance goes against other leading teh firms like Apple and Google, who have adopted a hybrid approach offering workers more flexibility with where they work.
+Tesla’s stance goes against other leading tech firms like Apple and Google, who have adopted a hybrid approach offering workers more flexibility with where they work.

 In a follow-up email Mr Musk wrote: “The more senior you are, the more visible must be your presence.
 That is why I lived in the factory so much – so that those on the line could see me working alongside them.
 If I had not done that, Tesla would long ago have gone bankrupt.